-During the first half of 2021, economic growth in the United States continued to recover from the negative impact of the novel coronavirus known as COVID-19, which was declared a global pandemic by the World Health Organization on March 11, 2020.
+During the first nine months of 2021, economic growth in the United States continued to recover from the negative impact of the novel coronavirus known as COVID-19, which was declared a global pandemic by the World Health Organization on March 11, 2020.
 During 2020, COVID-19 caused significant economic and financial turmoil both in the U.S. and around the world.
-Although vaccinations are progressing, the pace of vaccination has slowed and the emergence of variants has caused the number of cases to once again increase in many parts of the United States.
-It is not possible at this time to estimate how long it will take to halt the spread of the virus.
+Although vaccinations are progressing, the pace of vaccination has slowed and the emergence of variants has complicated efforts to halt the spread of the virus.
 Many businesses in the Bank's district and across the U.S. were forced to shut down operations during 2020 in an attempt to slow the spread of the virus.
 Many of these previously closed businesses have now reopened while others have increased capacity, in many cases with some restrictions.
+Further, many businesses are experiencing supply chain issues and worker shortages.
 The extent to which the COVID-19 pandemic affects the Bank's business will depend on many factors that remain uncertain and difficult to predict including, but not limited to, the duration, spread and severity of the pandemic; fiscal or monetary stimulus; the actions taken to contain the pandemic; and how quickly and to what extent normal economic and operating conditions can resume.

-The gross domestic product increased at an annual rate of 6.5 percent during the second quarter of 2021, after increasing at an annual rate of 6.3 percent during the first quarter of 2021 and decreasing at an annual rate of 3.4 percent during 2020.
-The increases in the gross domestic product during the first half of 2021 reflected continued efforts to reopen businesses and resume activities that had been postponed or restricted due to COVID-19.
-The nationwide unemployment rate decreased from 6.7 percent at December 31, 2020 to 6.0 percent at March 31, 2021 and 5.9 percent at June 30, 2021, reflecting the improvement in economic activity since the beginning of the pandemic.
+The gross domestic product increased at an annual rate of 2.0 percent during the third quarter of 2021, after increasing at an annual rate of 6.7 percent during the second quarter of 2021, increasing at an annual rate of 6.3 percent during the first quarter of 2021 and decreasing at an annual rate of 3.4 percent during 2020.
+The increases in the gross domestic product during the first nine months of 2021 reflected continued efforts to reopen businesses and resume activities that had been postponed or restricted due to COVID-19.
+The nationwide unemployment rate decreased from 6.7 percent at December 31, 2020 to 6.0 percent at March 31, 2021, 5.9 percent at June 30, 2021, and 4.8 percent at September 30, 2021, reflecting the improvement in economic activity since the beginning of the pandemic.